 However, dam removal also has potential drawbacks.
 Costs to remove these structures and restore the river bottom will be significant.
 We need to ensure that such investments don’t foreclose possibilities for other priorities, such as creating new parks and river connections in marginalized neighborhoods.
 While new recreational opportunities could draw many users, some current flatwater river activities, such as rowing, would need to move elsewhere, potentially resulting in significant relocation costs for rowing facilities and programs.

-Ford and Lower St. Anthony Falls dams also currently generate hydropower, though at a modest enough level that replacing their output from other renewable energy sources wouldn’t be difficult.
+Lock and Dam 1 and Lower St. Anthony Falls lock and dam also currently generate hydropower, though at a modest enough level that replacing their output from other renewable energy sources wouldn’t be difficult.

 What's happening now?

 Each of the three locks is undergoing a "disposition study" to help the Corps assess whether the structures should remain in place, and if so, who should be responsible for owning, maintaining and operating them.